MatthewKennedy/spree_shipstation/README.md

 ### Configuring Spree

-Once installed you will find the `spree_shipstation.rb` file located at: `config/initializers/spree_shipstation.rb`.
+Once installed you will find the `spree_shipstation.rb` file located in the: `config/initializers` folder.

 ```ruby
 # config/initializers/spree_shipstation.rb